jonnonz1/nz-statute-book/acts/public/2000/new-zealand-public-health-and-disability-act-2000.md

 ### 55 Functions of NZBS
 (1) The functions of NZBS are—
   (a) to manage the donation, collection, processing, and supply of blood, controlled human substances, and related or incidental matters, in accordance with its statement of intent (including the statement of forecast service performance) and (subject to section 65) any directions given under the Crown Entities Act 2004; and
-  (b) if it is an appointed entity (as defined in section 92A of the Health Act 1956), to perform the functions for which it is for the time being responsible under section 92H of that Act; and
+  (b) if it is an appointed entity (as defined in section 55 of the Human Tissue Act 2008), to perform the functions for which it is for the time being responsible under section 63 of that Act; and
   (c) to undertake any other functions it is for the time being given by or under any enactment, or authorised to perform by the Minister by written notice to the board of NZBS after consultation with it, in accordance with its statement of intent (including the statement of forecast service performance) and (subject to section 65) any directions given under the Crown Entities Act 2004.
 (2) The Minister must, as soon as practicable after giving a notice under subsection (1), publish in the Gazette, and present to the House of Representatives, a copy of the notice.
-(3) In this section, blood and controlled human substance have the same meaning as in Part 3A of the Health Act 1956.
+(3) In this section, blood and controlled human substance have the same meaning as in section 55 of the Human Tissue Act 2008.

 ### 56 Membership of board
 (1) The board of NZBS consists of up to 7 members appointed under section 28 of the Crown Entities Act 2004.